mikepettenato/panda-db/README.md

 <b>Note</b>: You can add the dir property to the task shown above if you want to change the patch directory from it's
 default value of './patch'

-You can run the above task, as follows: <br>
+You can run the above task, as follows:
-    ./gradlew createPatch -Ddesc="create user table"
+  * ./gradlew createPatch -Ddesc="create user table"

 ## Create a 'GenerateSql' task
 The 'GenerateSql' task connects to the database so that it can figure out what changes have already been applied.